Stanford

 The Stanford team is approaching this problem from two directions.
 First, the scholars are running experiments to better understand how people collaborate to create visual content.
 They have conducted several studies of people performing creative tasks to analyze through chat logs and sketches how the participants communicate as they work together.

-“If we want to build AI systems that understand how humans think during creative projects, we should start by learning as much as we can from the way that people establish common conceptual ground with each other,” says Judith Fan, assistant professor of psychology at Stanford.
+“If we want to build AI systems that understand how humans think during creative projects, we should start by learning as much as we can from the way that people establish common conceptual ground with each other,” says Judith Fan, assistant professor of psychology at Stanford's School of Humanities and Sciences.
 “Not everyone talks or draws the same way, but they still expect to be understood.”

 Building AI Tools that Understand Creators